gSchool/ada-developer-skills/03-unit3-roundtable-guides/01-wk15-intro-to-js.md

-# Week 9 - Rails Day 1
+# Tuesday 12/8: Intro to JS

 Please [submit a question](https://airtable.com/shrOEPwWbMZXxXlTt) the day before the roundtable discussion group.

 ---

-Today's Roundtable will focus on reviewing [XX](https://learn-2.galvanize.com/cohorts/2036/) and [XX](https://learn-2.galvanize.com/cohorts/2036/).
+Today's Roundtable will focus on reviewing [Introductary Javascript](https://learn-2.galvanize.com/cohorts/2036/blocks/1038/content_files/01-js-week-1/js-intro.md) and [The Ruby to JS Worksheet](https://learn-2.galvanize.com/cohorts/2036/).

 For this discussion, think of your instructor as a mediator and guide, rather than as a lecturer.
 You are encouraged to do the following: